cooolkat-mc/Mescht-Zero-Practice-Upgraded/README.md

 How to use:

-First time loading the world, run:
+First time loading the world, run the command:

 /function practice:practice_setup